-We expect this project, if approved, to contribute around £1 million each year.
+We expect this project, if approved, to contribute in up to £500k each year.

 With that funding, the Foundation can then provide substantial financial support to individuals, businesses, charities and community groups to promote sustainable communities and provide a financial stimulus for the green transition in your area.